-Funds Held for Others are primarily escrow amounts held by the Agency on behalf of multifamily housing developments where the Agency holds the first mortgages.
+Funds held for others are primarily escrow amounts held by the Agency on behalf of multifamily housing developments where the Agency holds the first mortgages.
 These amounts are held under the terms of the related loans and federal regulations regarding subsidized housing.
 Investment income relating to these funds is credited directly to the escrow funds and is not included in the investment income of General Reserve.

-Undisbursed proceeds, appropriations received for the payment of debt service and expenses of state appropriation-backed bonds are recorded in Funds Held for Others until disbursed for their intended purpose.
+Undisbursed proceeds, appropriations received for the payment of debt service and expenses of state appropriation-backed bonds are recorded in funds held for others until disbursed for their intended purpose.

-Summary of Significant Accounting Policies (continued) Also included in funds held for others are unrealized gains and losses on investments of the multifamily housing development escrow fund investments, unrealized gains and losses on the mortgage-backed securities supporting HOMESSM certificates, and funds held for, and reimbursable to, HUD, such as Section 8 payments.
+Also included in funds held for others are unrealized gains and losses on investments of the multifamily housing development escrow fund investments, unrealized gains and losses on the mortgage-backed securities supporting HOMESSM certificates, and funds held for, and reimbursable to, HUD, such as Section 8 payments.
 In addition, investment income on unspent Section 8 funds is credited directly to Funds Held for Others and not included in the investment income of Federal Appropriated.